Nikon P900 vs Panasonic GX1

 Travel and landscape photographers will find it useful that the P900 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the P900 and the GX1 have been discontinued, but can regularly be found used on eBay.
+Both the P900 and the GX1 have been discontinued, but can regularly be found used on ebay.
 The GX1 was replaced by the Panasonic GX7, while the P900 was followed by the Nikon P950.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the P900 and GX1 can be found, respectively, in the Nikon P900 Manual (free pdf) or the online Panasonic GX1 Manual.

 So what is the bottom line?
 Is the Nikon P900 better than the Panasonic GX1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.